 What is a Financial Advisor?

-A financial advisor is one who works with clients to provide guidance and financial advice on topics such as estate planning, insurance, investment management and tax planning.
+A financial advisor is an individual who works with clients to provide guidance and financial advice on topics such as investing, estate planning, insurance, wealth management and tax planning.

-Financial advisor job duties can include but not limited to:
+Financial advisor job description can include but not limited to: